|Scotland Community Church

 Ward Memorial Congregational Church closed its doors in 1983, and most of its members took membership in

-the United Church of Christ in Scotland.
+the Scotland Community Church.
 They were received and welcomed into the full life and ministry of this

 The property in Lesterville that once belonged to Ward Memorial Congregational Church has been converted